Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Early finishers can make additional drawings for the facing pages and a cover page.

-- Ask the students to show you or the class the pictures they have drawn and how the pictures relate to the sentences of the story.
+- Ask the students to show the class the pictures they have drawn and tell how their drawings relate to the sentences of the story.
 They should speak about how the drawings helped show the thoughts, feelings, and ideas in their page of the story.

 Review and closing(25 minutes)